Jude Bolton: After football

-In December 2013 Bolton was a crew member aboard racing supermaxi yacht Perpetual Loyal in the 2013 Sydney to Hobart Yacht Race, with other celebrity crew members, Karl Stefanovic, Larry Emdur, Tom Slingsby, Phil Waugh and Guillaume Brahimi.
+In December 2013, Bolton was a crew member aboard racing super maxi yacht Perpetual Loyal in the 2013 Sydney to Hobart Yacht Race, with other celebrity crew members, Karl Stefanovic, Larry Emdur, Tom Slingsby, Phil Waugh and Guillaume Brahimi.

 He is currently seen as a boundary rider for the Seven Network's coverage of AFL matches played in Sydney.

 He appeared as a contestant on the fifteenth season of Dancing with the Stars paired with professional dancer Dianne Buswell.
 Jude's wife, Lynette, competed against Jude.
 On 16 August 2015, Jude and Dianne were eliminated, coming in seventh place, and Jude was eliminated one week after Lynette.

 Personal life

-His wife Lynette Bolton starred in WAG Nation, a reality show that documented the lives of five wives and girlfriends of Australian sportsmen.
+His wife, Lynette Bolton, starred in WAG Nation, a reality show that documented the lives of five wives and girlfriends of Australian sportsmen.
 Bolton has two daughters.
-Jude was inducted into the St.Bernards College Hall of Fame in 2017.
+Jude was inducted into the St. Bernards College Hall of Fame in 2017.